Quick summary

 What are the deadlines for filing a claim?

 Compliance with the statutory deadline for filing a claim is of course a prerequisite for a creditor to be able to claim satisfaction of the claim.
 This period starts on the date of publication of the debtor’s bankruptcy order in the insolvency register.
-Creditors then usually have between 30 and 60 days to lodge their claim, the specific deadline being specified in the insolvency court’s decision on the debtor’s insolvency.
+Creditors then have a two-month period to file their claim, the specific deadline being specified in the insolvency court’s decision on the debtor’s insolvency.

 How to file a claim?

-A claim is always filed using the prescribed form available on the website of the Ministry of Justice.
+A claim is always filed using the prescribed form available on the Ministry of Justice website.
 There you will find more detailed information and a link to the form.
 If you have a data mailbox, it is only right, as you can submit the form electronically via this tool.
-But beware!
-If you submit via a data box, the form must be accompanied by a qualified electronic signature.
-The other option is the time-honoured method, where creditors can file by post.
-In both cases, they must observe certain formalities.
+Alternatively, you can also submit it via eFiling.

-- Identification of the creditor: The application must contain precise details of the creditor, including his name, address, identification number or birth number if the creditor is a natural person.
+- Identification of the creditor: The application form must contain precise details of the creditor, including his name, address, ID number or birth number if the creditor is a natural person.

 - Amount of the claim: The creditor must state the exact amount claimed, including any attachments such as default interest or contractual penalties.